IgniteUI/igniteui-xplat-docs/doc/jp/components/charts/types/radial-chart.md

 ## $PlatformShort$ ラジアル折れ線チャート

-The Radial Line Chart belongs to a group of radial charts and has a shape of an unfilled polygon that is bound by a collection of straight lines connecting data points.
+The Radial Line Chart has a shape of an unfilled polygon that is bound by a collection of straight lines connecting data points.
 This chart type uses the same concept of data plotting as the [Line Chart](line-chart.md), but wraps the data points around a circular axis rather than stretching them along a horizontal line.

 You can create this type of chart in the `XamDataChart` control by binding your data to a `RadialLineSeries`, as shown in the example below: